pretix/pretix/doc/development/api/exporter.rst

 .. class:: pretix.base.exporter.BaseExporter

-   The central object of each exporter is the subclass of ``BaseExporter`` we already mentioned above.
+   The central object of each exporter is the subclass of ``BaseExporter``.
-   In this section, we will discuss it's interface in detail.

    .. py:attribute:: BaseExporter.event